 Shopify has been changing the online retail industry since its debut in 2006, and it has turned into one of the best eCommerce platforms available today.
 These days, Shopify is among the most user-friendly and cost-effective ways to sell your products on the Internet.
+So that’s why many individuals and businesses are wondering how to sell on Shopify these days.

 In this guide, we will rely on our experience with Shopify migration services to show you how to choose the best settings for your business and set up your account to accept payments from global buyers in any currency you want.
-From there, GevowaWebArt experts will show you how to set up Shopify Markets step by step and start trading on the global market.
+From there, GevowaWebArt experts will show you how to set up Shopify Markets step by step and start selling on the global market.
 Well, let's find out how to sell internationally on Shopify.

 Table of Contents